rosebox/rosebox/package/README.md

 # Rosebox

-Rosebox is a typescript library for styling React components.
+Rosebox is a typescript library for styling React components using functions.
 It provides a more structured and type-safe styling paradigm than CSS.

 ## Features